svengraziani/loading-registry-interceptor/README.md

 ## Usage Scenarios
 * implicit "isLoadingAny" used for a global spinner indicator to show that anything is going on in the network
 * explicit "isLoading" may be used to show exact loading indicator to a certain context

-* Head  to [EXAMPLE.MD](/docs/EXAMPLE.MD) to se a concrete implementation

 ## Usage
 1) Import the `RegisterLoadingInterceptorModule` in your root module _(hint: most of the time: app.module.ts)_
-2) Configure the `RegisterLoadingInterceptorModule` with it's `forRoot()` method.
-   1) You must provide a RequestIdStrategy
-   2) You must provide a RequestFilterStrategy _(default: no requests get filtered)_
-3. Create your own SelectorFacade to the loading state
+2) Create your own SelectorFacade to the loading state

 ## Definitions